JacksonAllan/CC/README.md

 Destructor, comparison, and hash functions are also deduced via a novel technique for user-extendable `_Generic` macros.

-An article detailing these and other techinques is in the works.
+An article detailing these and other techniques  is in the works.

 ### How is it tested?

-**CC.H** has been tested under GCC, MingW, and Clang. `unit_tests/unit_tests.c` includes unit tests for all container types, with an emphasis on corner cases. `tests_against_stl/tests_against_stl.cpp` includes randomized tests that perform the same operations on equivallent **CC.H** and C++ STL containers and then check that they remain in-sync.
+**CC.H** has been tested under GCC, MingW, and Clang. `unit_tests/unit_tests.c` includes unit tests for all container types, with an emphasis on corner cases. `tests_against_stl/tests_against_stl.cpp` includes randomized tests that perform the same operations on equivalent **CC.H** and C++ STL containers and then check that they remain in-sync.
 Both test suites use a tracking and randomly failing memory allocator in order to detect memory leaks and test out-of-memory conditions.

 ### How does it affect compile speed?